illyfrancis/scribble/docs/draft.md

 6. The existing Withholding Agent indicator on an ActionWorld R/P will be part of the AW cash transaction data sent to the RTCR.
 7. MFPS will have created a new FX Y/N indicator as part of the F/X Away process.

-In addition to aforementioned assumptions from the BRD, this document makes the the following design assumptions and observations.
+In addition to the assumptions from the BRD, this document makes the the following design assumptions and observations.

 #### Transaction information

 * The source of the transaction information is originated from RTCR and RTCR only.
-* It is also expected that RTCR (or its subsystem) establish a connection to VUS via message channel and place (publish or put) a transaction information in the form of a message on the message channel.
-* RTCR (or its subsystem) only directs 'cash-away' related transaction messages.
-Initially it will be for SEB only but it must allow for more than one 'cash-away' client.
 * Each transaction message sourced from RTCR must contain (in addtion to other transaction information):
     - Unique RTCR Id
     - Primary ***transaction identifier***, comprised of source type and transaction number